ncuskey/probable-parakeet/codemap.md

 }

 export function computeRivers(run = 0) {
-  // Main river computation and rendering
+  // Main river computation and rendering with higher flux thresholds
-}
+  // River threshold: 35% of max flux (increased from 25% for fewer rivers) }
 ```